A Flow is an object that contains a visual representation of any workflow used in an agent or customer service environment.

-Using the Interact Web Designer, a Designer creates a new Interaction or Intent Flow.
-As the Designer works, the flow is automatically saved as a private draft.
+Using the Interact Web Designer, a Designer creates a new Flow.
+As the Designer works, the Flow is automatically saved as a private draft.

 Stage 2: Publish the Flow to the Server

-The Designer publishes a new or edited flow to the server.
-The flow is then listed among the Resources that are available from the Admin Console so that other Designers or Admins can access it.
+The Designer publishes a new or edited Flow to the server.
+The Flow is then listed among the Resources that are available to the account so that other Designers or Admins can use or access it.

 Stage 3: Test and Approve the Flow

-Users with Admin (administrative) privileges run the flow from the server for review and testing purposes.
-If necessary, the Designer can modify the flow (using the Web Designer) and republish it to the server.
-Following all reviews and testing, the status of the flow can be set to Approved, making it available to end users and protecting it from further changes.
+The Flow is Shared or Run from the server for review and testing purposes.
+When needed, a Designer can modify the Flow (using the Web Designer) and republish it to the server.
+Following reviews and testing, the status of the Flow can be set to Approved, making it available to end users and protecting it from further changes.

 Stage 4: Use, Analyze and Report on the Flow

-Following Approval, the flow is run by end users and statistics are gathered on its usage.
-Reports can be generated that provide real-time activity measurements and also reveal useful patterns of workflow step usage.
-Should the reports reflect the need for improvement (e.g., the time spent on a certain flow step is longer than expected), requests can be sent back to the Designer for modification, testing and renewed Approval.
+Following Approval, the Flow is run by end users and statistics are gathered on its usage.
+Reports can be generated to provide real-time activity metrics and to help discover useful patterns of workflow usage.
+Should the reports reflect the need for improvement (e.g., the time spent on a certain Flow step is longer than expected), the Flow can be returned to the Designer for modification, testing and renewed Approval.
 Flows which are no longer relevant also can be deleted from the server by Admins.